High Quality at a Reasonable Price.

 We believe strongly that wealth is created by owning the finest business franchises and avoiding those which have underlying weaknesses.
-Our persistent, disciplined focus on key metrics of business strength and quality has built a portfolio of durable companies that we believe will benefit our clients presently and into the future.
+Our persistent, disciplined focus on key metrics of business strength and quality has built a portfolio of what we believe to be superior and durable companies.

 We typically concentrate our portfolio in the common stocks of a relatively small number of what we believe are the best business franchises available.
 When we have sufficient conviction in a company to add it to our portfolio, we intend to hold it for the long-term.
 As a result, our investors enjoy low security turnover and great tax-efficiency.

 The investment philosophies that guide our approach to wealth advisory are drawn from distinct but complementary sources.